nelly2040/CodeChallenge1/README.md

 #### By *Nelly Mwende Mwendwa*

 ## Description
-It's a webpage that shows different types of triangles and what they look like.
+It's a repository that shows 3 java programs ;Student grade generator, a speed detector and a net salary calculator

 ## Installation
 You use git clone to be able to download the documents in the GitHub